Fargo season 2: Accolades

 Fargo was a candidate for a variety of awards, most of them recognizing outstanding achievement in writing, cinematography, directing, acting, and special effects.
-The series received eighteen Emmy nominations for the 68th Primetime Emmy Awards ceremony.
-It was named Television Program of the Year by the American Film Institute, and received three Golden Globe nominations—including for Best Actor and Best Actress in a Miniseries or Television Film (Wilson and Dunst respectively).
-Other accolades included two Satellite Awards nominations in two categories, two TCA Award nominations in two categories, and one Empire Award nomination.
-At the 6th Critics' Choice Television Awards, Fargo won four awards from eight nominations, the majority of which acknowledged the performance work of the show's cast.
+The series received 18 Emmy nominations at the 68th Primetime Emmy Awards.
+It was named Television Program of the Year by the American Film Institute, and received 3 Golden Globe nominations – such as for Best Actor and Best Actress – Miniseries or TV Film (Wilson and Dunst respectively).
+Other accolades included 2 Satellite Awards nominations, two TCA Award nominations, and an Empire Award nomination.
+At the 21st Critics' Choice Awards, Fargo won 4 awards from 8 nominations, the majority of which was for the cast.

 Home media release

 On February 23, 2016, 20th Century Fox released the second season of Fargo on DVD and Blu-ray formats in region 1.
 In addition to all ten episodes, both DVD and Blu-ray disc formats include five featurettes; "Lou on Lou: A Conversation with Patrick Wilson, Keith Carradine and Noah Hawley", "Waffles and Bullet Holes: A Return to Sioux Falls", "The Films of Ronald Reagan: Extended Fargo cut", "The True History of Crime in the Midwest", and "Skip Sprang TV Commercial".